dribnet/purvs/README.md

 ## Progress
-My theme is forever eveolving.
+My theme is forever evolving.

 I have got my photo to start appearing in sepia.
 It was a pain but Ive mapped it too the lightness and now I need to look at making it look damaged then polishing it from there.
 I always want to make differet masking layers for different colours of damage.

+Current changes is the random dots are now a lighter colour not white.
+White was to hard on the picture.

 ## Idea
 So my idea is taking a image and making it look like a old timey photo.
 I want to take photos of modern tecnology and make them look like old pictures.
 This is to show the porgression of technology and how what we have now will soon be an obselete technoology.
 I would do this by changing the colours of pixels to make it look greyscale or old brown tinted photos.
 I would use the mask to mark where to make scracthes and scuffss etc.